-- 78. The financial framework for the Strategic Plan to be developed in the context of a review of the current financial framework will be fundamental for implementing CSPs.
+- 81. The financial framework for the Strategic Plan to be developed in the context of a review of the current financial framework will be fundamental for implementing CSPs.
 With a view to enhancing transparency and accountability in resource management, demonstrating value for money and improving decision-making, the new financial framework aims to increase the alignment between resources and results.
-It will build on the QCPR, while also drawing lessons from other United Nations organizations where appropriate. - 79.
+It will build on the QCPR, while also drawing lessons from other United Nations organizations where appropriate. - 82.
 As part of the new financial framework, a country portfolio budget (CPB) approach will facilitate the implementation of CSPs.
-This simplified, more transparent, and flexible portfolio budget will ensure that the links between strategic planning and financial and operational performance are clear. - 80.
-The CPB is a very different concept from the current use of multiple projects with their own start and end dates.
-The budget is based on a calendar year, and linked to SDG targets and results.
-As the CSPs will encompass all the planned outcomes that WFP will support in that country, the corresponding budget structure will provide clear links from corporate strategy to resourcing for
+This simplified, more transparent, and flexible portfolio budget will ensure that the links between strategic planning and financial and operational performance are clear.
+The CPB will also facilitate the better alignment of WFP activities with other United Nations agencies supporting the achievement of joint planning, joint performance and joint resource mobilization.

-45 United Nations Economic and Social Council (ECOSOC) documents E/CN.32016/2 and E/CN.32016/3.
+57 United Nations Economic and Social Council (ECOSOC) documents E/CN.32016/2 and E/CN.32016/3.
 2016.
 Report of the Inter-Agency and Expert Group on Sustainable Development Goal Indicators and the Report of the High-Level Group for Partnership, Coordination and Capacity Building for Post-2015 Monitoring.